A Quick Guide to Kyoto Sweets

 Share:

-Kyoto is one of the most popular destinations in Japan as it is a city that blends the best of Japanese culture, history and natural landscapes.
+Kyoto is one of the most popular destinations in Japan as it is a city that blends the best of Japanese culture, history, and natural landscapes.
 Apart from that, Kyoto is also an excellent destination to satisfy your sweet tooth as it offers some of the best Japanese wagashi – traditional Japanese sweets.
-Kyoto sweets are crafted to be as pleasing to the sight as to the taste.

-Kyoto sweets produce an elegant appearance and taste that are alive with the flavors, history, and culture of Kyoto.
-Here are some of our favorite Japanese sweets from Kyoto that you should try at least once in your life!
+Kyoto sweets produce an elegant appearance and taste that is alive with the flavors, history, and culture of Kyoto.
+Here are some of our favorite Japanese sweets from Kyoto that you should try at least once!

 Yatsuhashi

-Being one of the best-known meibutsu (famous regional products) from Kyoto, they are the classic souvenir sweets of Japan’s ancient capital city.
-Since it’s a very well-known gift from the city, you can purchase it even at the international airports in Japan.
+One of the best-known meibutsu (famous regional products) from Kyoto, they are the classic souvenir sweets of Japan’s ancient capital.
+Since it’s a very well-known gift from the city, you can purchase it even at international airports in Japan.

 Image of yatsuhashi, a thin triangular pastry filled with red bean paste.
 It's a staple of Kyoto sweets.

-Yatsuhashi is a light and thin sweet that’s similar to a filled crepe.
+Yatsuhashi is a light and thin sweet similar to a filled crepe.
 Image by Shutterstock.

 Mitarashi Dango